ILostMyRumHam/CS50-Fall-2025/README.md

 # CS50-Fall-2025
-Markdown notes for the online CS50 Fall 2025 course
+Markdown notes for the currently ongoing online CS50 Fall 2025 course

+Some notes may contain references to older versions of CS50

 These notes are intended to be used with Obsidian, although any Markdown interpreter will be able to read them just find.